 The small seaside town of Lyme Regis is situated in the far western corner of Dorset, hidden down chalk valleys on the Jurassic coast.
-It is full of history, playing varied important roles throughout the centuries.
-Evidence of royal visits, fierce battles of war and historical scientific developments still litter the streets.
+It is full of history, playing varied, yet important, roles throughout the centuries.
+Evidence of royal visits, fierce battles of war and historical scientific developments still line the streets.

 Starting at the Cobb car park, head for the stairs and/or ramp in the lower corner, bringing you out onto Cobb Road.
-Between the roofs and tress, as you look down hill, the harbour and famous Cobb come into view.
+Opposite is the pink Belmont House, an 18th century building that was saved recently from ruin.
+Today it is under the management of the Landmark Trust.
 Turn right, cross the road and take the steps on your left hand side.
 Here you enter into the Langmoor and Lister gardens.
-The promenade and beach sit below you and the town is in front of you.
-Straight ahead the coastline disappears to the east, Golden Cap sticking up high above the coastline with its, often illuminated, golden top.
+Between the roofs and trees, as you look down hill, the harbour and famous Cobb come into view.
+The promenade and beach sit below you and the town sits on the seafront ahead.
+Behind the town, the coastline disappears to the east, Golden Cap sticking up high above the sea with its, often illuminated, golden top.
 On a clear day you can even see as far as Portland Bill.

-Remaining on the higher path, join a decked path and then follow the tarmac path to come out onto Pound Street in the centre of the town.
-Turn right and cross over at the junction to enter on to the pedestrianised street – Sherborne Lane.
+Remaining on the higher route, join a decked path and then follow the tarmac path to come out onto Pound Street at the top of the centre of town.
+Turn right and cross over at the junction to enter on to the little pedestrianised street – Sherborne Lane.
 This lane is typical of what the original town would have looked like, small varied shaped houses mixing thatch, tile, brick and cob all crammed next to each other along narrow lanes.

-At the bottom on the hill you meet the river Lim.
-Sherborne lane takes to you a junction.
-To continue the walk take Mill Green road, but before you do look out for an art work by Banksy.
+At the bottom on the hill you meet the river Lim with Sherborne Lane ending at the junction.
+To continue the walk take Mill Green Road, but before you do look out for an official art work by Banksy.
 On the wall, where the river is split into two, stands a small origami crane with an orange fish in its mouth.
-Claimed by the artist himself, it is slowly starting to fade, the fish hardly visible.
+The work has been claimed by the artist himself, but it is slowly starting to fade, the fish hardly visible.

 Mill Green brings you back to the river after a small diversion.
-This route used to be the old road out of Lyme.
-Keep to the footpath until it brings you out on a road with a waterfall ahead of you in the river.
-Turn right and make your way up to another road.
-Turn right again and make your way through the residential estate and then take the next path on your right.
-This brings you back to the river.
-Retrace your steps back to Banksy’s crane and cross over the road onto a narrow footpath in between the river and the diverted stream to the mill.
+This route used to be the old road out of Lyme, saving the horses the fight with the hills.
+Keep to the footpath until you arrive at a road with a waterfall just upstream.
+Turn right and make your way up another road.
+Turn right again and walk through the residential estate to then take the next footpath on the right, returning to the river.
+Retrace your steps back to Banksy’s Crane and cross over the road onto a narrow footpath in-between the river and the diverted stream (the Lynch) to the mill.

 On your right is the Leper’s well.
-It marks the spot of an ancient hospital that housed and cared for those with the disease.
+On the hillside behind, in 1246, a Friary was built and later a religious hospital.
+A chapel was built especially for the lepers, around the well, but no remains exist.
 It can be visited via a small bridge over the river.

 Continue along the footpath where it brings you out by the old mill.
 Again you enter into small tightly packed streets with colourful houses.
 There is no strict route here, its nice to explore and to discover hidden shops, restaurants and museums.